-A hydrating gel face mask is a wonderful way to de-stress and treat your skin to a well-deserved pick me up, so today I’ll show you how to mix up a wonderful homemade face mask for glowing skin in a flash.
+A hydrating gel face mask is a wonderful way to de-stress and treat your skin to a well-deserved pick me up, so today I’ll show you how to mix up a lovely homemade face mask in a flash…

 - The following gel recipes are very similar to my DIY face mask using cosmetic clay but are much more of a cooling face mask without that uncomfortable rock hard feeling we associate with a standard mask.